Alien Coding: Components

 \subsection{The OEIS Dataset}

 The OEIS is a repository created and maintained by Neil Sloane where amateur and professional mathematicians can contribute integer sequences.
 There are currently more than 350,000 sequences in this repository.
 Each entry contains the terms of the sequence and a short English description.
-It is referenced by a A-number.
-For example, A40 is the reference for prime number.
-Additional information may be provided such as: alternative descriptions, links to other entries and to papers where the sequence was investigated and in about one third of the cases a program for generating the sequence is provided.
+It is referenced by an A-number.
+For example, A40 is the reference for the sequence of prime numbers.
+Additional information may be provided such as: alternative descriptions, links to related OEIS entries, links to papers where the sequence was investigated and in about one-third of the cases a program for generating the sequence is provided.
 These programs are written in many different languages such as \textsf{PARI}, \textsf{Matlab}, \textsf{Haskell}, \ldots .
-In our experiments, we ignore the human-written programs.
-Thus, our problem set consists of all OEIS sequences (351663 as of March 2022) without any corresponding programs.
+In our experiments, we do not train on any human-written programs.
+Thus, our problem set consists of all OEIS integer sequences (351663 as of March 2022).
+Solutions/programs for sequences are discovered automatically and incrementally by our system starting from scratch.